jonnylynchy/hex-dots/README.md

 ### Description
 This is just a fun little experiment with ES6, CSS & Canvas.
 No frameworks are currently used.
 Just vanilla js.
-It's a work in progress and I realize there's a lot of crap in the JS below.
+It's a work in progress and there are lots of TODO's.
 Feel free to fork and pitch in!

 ### TODO: